OutSystems/docs-product/src/develop/processes/best-practices/separate-process-application-logic.md

 ---
+summary: The article discusses strategies to avoid conflicts between process logic and application logic by separating entity attributes or using commit transactions to prevent record locking
 locale: en-us
 guid: 1961c6df-66b1-4e5d-a324-b5bd09df1186
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:35
 ---
 # Separate Process Logic from Application Logic

 When you design a [Process](../intro.md) that is strongly integrated with your application, it may happen that both the process and the application are changing the same **Entity record** at the same time.
 This **leads to misbehaviors**, essentially due to: